dakk/dqpu/README.md

 ## Usage: running a sampling job

 The workflow described before is hidden to the final user: DQPU can be used seamleassy as any other quantum backend as any other quantum sampler.
-Currently DQPU implements a **qiskit** wrapper, and a low level library for accessing the system primitives.
+Currently DQPU implements a **qiskit** wrapper, a low level library for accessing the system primitives and a cli tool.

 ### Qiskit example